phil-l-brockwell/flocky-bird/README.md

 Much has been made of the the behaviour of [flocking birds](http://en.wikipedia.org/wiki/Flocking_(behavior)).

-This program demonstrates a simple algorithm to arrange a certain number of birds into a flock.
+This program demonstrates a simple algorithm to arrange a desired number of birds into a flock.

 # Future expansion